 We determine the quality of neoprene by a couple of factors.
 Firstly, the elongation percentage.
 This measures the amount of flexibility in the neoprene.
 The higher the number, the more stretchy the neoprene is.
 Therefore, the better it is.
 Secondly, we measure the softness and weight by calculating the density.
 The heavier the foam, the harder, thus affecting the stretch.
 We consider softer and lighter foam to be more high-end.
 Thirdly the ozone and UV resistance.
 High resistance to ozone and UV rays results in more durable neoprene.
 This also means it is less easy to crack or get brittle.
 All these characteristics of limestone neoprene are more advanced than its predecessor petroleum-based neoprene.
 On top of that, it’s less harmful to the environment.
 This makes limestone neoprene, when used in the right grade, one of the most flexible and warm neoprene types available.

 The invention of limestone neoprene made a big impact on wetsuit manufacturing.
 It transformed the high-end wetsuit industry to become more sustainable and environmentally friendly.
 Brands use different names for their more environmentally friendly neoprene.
 Some use Japanese Yamamoto neoprene.
 Bioprene and Geoprene are other versions of limestone neoprene.
 Another neoprene alternative made from natural rubber is Yulex.
-SRFACE has chosen to manufacture with limestone neoprene, which has the lowest carbon footprint in modern wetsuit production.
+SRFACE has chosen to manufacture with limestone neoprene, which has one of the lowest carbon footprints in modern wetsuit production.
 Our manufacturing partner processes it from raw material to finished product.
 The use of limestone neoprene is an effort to make wetsuits as sustainable as possible.